sebastien-relier/SangerQuant/README.md

 - unzip sangerquant.zip <br>
 - Run sangerquant with the command: cd sangerquant; ./sangerquant <br>

+## Windows
+This app is available as a standalone executable.
+Download the sangerquant zip folder [here](https://github.com/sebastien-relier/SangerQuant/releases/tag/v1.0.0)

+### Instructions

 # Tutorial
 ## Import data
 - Click on "File" of the menubar and click on "Import" <br>